cosmo-sterin/dresscode/README.md

 adequate to the DB.
 This variable stores ill-formed examples (where no models wear the item or ill formated jpg files).
 ## Structure of this repo
 Here's a short description of each file in this repo:
--report.pdf: main file of this repo, it explains all of what this is about.
+- report.pdf: main file of this repo, it explains all of what this is about.
--Results_DCNNs.ipynb: main results of our work, using deep neural features in order to retrieve intraclass apparels.
+- Results_DCNNs.ipynb: main results of our work, using deep neural features in order to retrieve intraclass apparels.
--Results_ORB_BagOfWords.ipynb: implementation of "old-school" Bag-Of-Words method on the same problem for comparison purpose.
+- Results_ORB_BagOfWords.ipynb: implementation of "old-school" Bag-Of-Words method on the same problem for comparison purpose.
--Visualization_SOM.py: various features visualization with the Self-Organizing Map.
+- Visualization_SOM.py: various features visualization with the Self-Organizing Map.
--cache.py: caching tools, directly issued from this [awesome github repo](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
+- cache.py: caching tools, directly issued from this [awesome github repo](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
--data_manager.py: routines for data management.
+- data_manager.py: routines for data management.
--download.py: models downloading utility, directly issued from this [awesome github repo](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
+- download.py: models downloading utility, directly issued from this [awesome github repo](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
--get_dataset.py: our script for dataset gathering.
+- get_dataset.py: our script for dataset gathering.
--inception.py: manipulation of the inception v3 model, directly issued from this [awesome github repo](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
+- inception.py: manipulation of the inception v3 model, directly issued from this [awesome github repo](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
--rect_tools.py: routines for manipulating rectangles.
+- rect_tools.py: routines for manipulating rectangles.
--som.py: our implementation of the SOM.
+- som.py: our implementation of the SOM.
--to_ignore.txt: specify db items to ignore.
+- to_ignore.txt: specify db items to ignore.
--models/: where to store tensorflow models.
+- models/: where to store tensorflow models.
--dumps/: where to store dumps of heavy calculations.
+- dumps/: where to store dumps of heavy calculations.